Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

 • Rust and mold.

 If your air conditioner isn’t level, it might vibrate excessively.
-This can create annoying noises when running and even require air conditioning repair.
+This can cause annoying sounds when running and even require air conditioning repair.

 • Place extra strain on parts and wear them out faster.

-Leveling an air conditioner pad requires experience.
-It’s typically not a job you’ll want to tackle by yourself, because your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC tech.
+Leveling an air conditioner pad takes experience.
+It’s usually not a job you’ll want to try by yourself, since your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC technician.

-If you think your air conditioner is sinking and causing problems, give Booneville Heating & Cooling a call at 662-269-8716.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you’re worried your air conditioner is sinking and causing problems, give Booneville Heating & Cooling a call at 662-269-8716.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.